LewisTrundle/L4-Individual-Project/evaluation/participant-brief.md

 <br>

 ## Stage 6
 You will now be asked to navigate to the following website.
 This website is supposed to serve as a way to inform people about the competition.
-Please if you could spend no more than five minutes looking through the website and note that the website uses the name _‘UofG Cup’_ to refer to the competition - this is simply a placeholder name and would most likely not refer to the final product. <br>
+Please if you could spend no more than 3 minutes looking through the website and note that the website uses the name _‘UofG Cup’_ to refer to the competition - this is simply a placeholder name and would most likely not refer to the final product. <br>
 https://robot-competition.github.io/robot-competition/index.html

 <br>